-The Inter-Club League
+The Inter Club League

-The Inter-Club League is intended to encourage competitive cross-country flying on a less formal basis than National and Regional competitions, involving pilots at all levels of cross-country competence.
-In particular, it is an opportunity for novice pilots to experience competition flying before they are elligible to fly a regional competition.
+The Inter-Club League (ICL) is intended to encourage competitive cross-country flying on a less formal basis than National and Regional competitions, involving pilots at all levels of cross-country competence.
+In particular, it is an opportunity for novice pilots to experience competition flying before they are eligible to fly a regional competition.